 Before I start to make a salad, I ask myself a few questions:

-• Do I want a chopped salad, a regular tossed salad or a salad of separated ingredients?
+- Do I want a chopped salad, a regular tossed salad or a salad of separate ingredients?

 So, let’s look at each of these in turn.